confluence/tonguefish/README.md

 **Technical**

 * More code refactoring and cleanup
-* Writing files to temporary locations first instead of in-place rewriting (see below).
 * Fetching and caching the data first, and then writing the index page (also see below).

 ### Known issues

-* `tonguefish` downloads, parses, and writes out feeds sequentially in a single pass, so it takes a lot of time to write out the whole index page.
-It also updates the page in place, so if the page is refreshed while `tonguefish` is working, or after it has crashed, you will see a blank or partial page.
-Doing all the downloading and caching first and all the writing separately will improve this, and also allow you to cancel an accidental feed update without messing up the page.
-* Writing out the cache files and config file, and writing the index from cached data only, is very fast -- but it *could* be interrupted if you get unlucky, and that could be very bad, particularly for the config file, so I'm going to start using a temporary output location.
 * Extra files are not removed from the output directory (could cause problems with stylesheets or favicons).
-Will be fixed by the above fix.
 * If the Python bindings for `libxml2` are installed, `feedparser` uses a more strict parser which chokes on feeds with missing namespace declarations.
 I'm going to see how best to fix this.
 In the meantime, a workaround (if you can't uninstall the bindings or use a virtualenv) is to automate downloading the feed to a local file and fixing the namespace, and use the local file path in the config instead.
 * The unpickled objects are not checked for correctness; something weird may happen if the version of Python and/or `feedparser` changes.
 I suggest clearing the cache between upgrades.